chesslablab/chess-data/README.md

     )

-Which means that the game status properties can be easily accessed this way:
+The game's status properties can be easily accessed this way:

 ```php
 <?php